-Amrita Mukherjee is an assistant specialist who works in Bangladesh as the local lead for a Horticulture Innovation Lab project focused on examining nutrition impacts of horticultural innovations, in collaboration with the Nutrition Innovation Lab.
-Her responsibilities include coordinating research experiments on postharvest management of vegetable crops; monitoring and evaluation of project activities; conducting training and workshops; and providing other technical support by developing manuals and outreach training materials.
+Amrita Mukherjee previously worked for the Horticulture Innovation Lab management team as an assistant specialist in Bangladesh, serving as the local lead for a Horticulture Innovation Lab project focused on examining nutrition impacts of horticultural innovations, in collaboration with the Nutrition Innovation Lab.
+Her responsibilities included coordinating research experiments on postharvest management of vegetable crops; monitoring and evaluation of project activities; conducting training and workshops; and providing other technical support by developing manuals and outreach training materials.

 She holds a Master of Science degree in Biotechnology from Bangladesh Agricultural University and Bachelor of Science in Agriculture from Khulna University.